sahsagar-google/oracle-toolkit/docs/compute-vm-user-guide.md

 bash ./check-swlib.sh --ora-swlib-bucket ${BUCKET_NAME}
 ```

-Optionally, add the version you wish to install to the above command using the `--ora-version` argument.
+Optionally, add the version you wish to install to the above command using the `--ora-version` argument (or the `--ora-edition FREE` if verifying the media for Free edition).

-While GI and ASM are fully supported, the quickest and easiest start is usually to deploy Free Edition for familiarity with the toolkit and it's operation.
+While the toolkit is compatible with GI and ASM, the quickest and easiest start is usually to deploy Free Edition for familiarity with the toolkit and it's operation.
 Then complement with full EE or SE2 installations.

 For example, the simplest command to create a Free Edition database: